 Teachers: Mrs R Saunders and Mrs E Lewis

-Reading rewards for the Spring Term 2018
+Reading rewards for the Autumn Term 2019

-Keep up the good work and let us know if you have read a really good book!
+Let us know if you have read a really good book!

 In Elm Class, we have a ‘Good to be Green’ behaviour chart.
 All the children’s names are displayed with a green card.
 This means they are following school behaviour expectations and they are rewarded with a team point for remaining green all week.
 On rare occasions when children are not following behaviour expectations, they may be given an amber warning card.
 Further reprimand may lead to a red card with a consequence such as missing play time.
 If amber or red cards are given out, we will inform parents with a note in the reading record book, along with a brief explanation of the reason.
 We hope in this instance, you will talk to your child about what has happened.
 Please feel free to ask Mrs Saunders or Mrs Lewis for further information if you would find it helpful.